rails/rails/guides/source/getting_started.md

 ### Setting the Application Home Page

-Now that we have made the route, controller, action and view, let's make a small change to our routes.
+Now that we have made the route, controller, action, and view, let's make a small change to our routes.
 In this application, we're going to change it so that our message appears at <http://localhost:3000/> and not just
 <http://localhost:3000/articles>.
 At the moment, at <http://localhost:3000> it